 Bill Bennett is a member of our Maritime Emergency Response Team (“MERT”).

 Bill is a graduate of SUNY Maritime College, sailed as a licensed officer, and holds a degree in Naval Architecture.
-He obtained his Unlimited Third Mate’s license from the United States Coast Guard.
+In connection with his education at SUNY Maritime College, he obtained his Unlimited Third Mate’s license from the United States Coast Guard (“USCG”).
 He worked aboard various vessels in the capacity of Third Mate, Second Mate (limited tonnage), and Master (limited tonnage), including oil tankers, ocean-going tugs, dredges, and yachts.

-Bill enjoys running and has completed three marathons.
+Bill enjoys cycling, running, hiking, and fishing.
+He has completed three marathons.